JosieLesage/website/content/photo/matilija2020/index.md

 ---
 title: Matilija Wilderness
-subtitle: "Photos from a few hikes in the Matilija Wilderness, in June 2020 and 2021."
+subtitle: "Photos from several hikes in the Matilija Wilderness, in June 2020 and 2021."
 excerpt: "Highlights from several hikes into the Matilija wilderness."
 date: 2021-06-01
 author: ""